 And one of our main, most important aims, is to ensure children use technology safely, respectfully and responsibly, recognising acceptable and unacceptable behaviour and being able to identify a range of ways to report concerns about content and contact.
 These are reinforced regularly through our e-Safety lessons and through the teaching of the ACE schemes of work.
 All children will have access to working on the internet and are taught how to do so safely.

-A camcorder and / or camera (including digital) may be used to record your child for assessment purposes or observing behaviour, and for general historical recording, including Academy and LA publications.
+Technology may be used to record your child for assessment purposes or observing behaviour, and for general historical recording, including Academy and LA publications.
 Photographs of children may be used by local newspapers and educational publications.
 E-safety awareness is constantly highlighted to children.